MichaelMuz/SolanaChangeNumber/README.md

 Solana smart contract.
-Augmented Solana hello world program that includes 3 instructions: increment, decriment, and a set instruction to set it to a number.
-Has front end, smart contract, and a few tests
+Augmented Solana hello world program that includes 3 instructions: increment, decrement, and a set instruction to set it to a number passed in by the user.
+Has front end, smart contract, and a few tests.